 The name or form of name designated as the preferred name for a person, family, or corporate body should be the name or form of name most commonly found in resources associated with that person, family, or corporate body, or a well-accepted name or form of name in the language and script preferred by the agency creating the data.
+Other names and other forms of the name that are found in resources associated with the person, family, or corporate body or in reference sources, or that the user might be expected to use when conducting a search, should be recorded as variant names.

-The title designated as the preferred title for a work should be (in order of preference) the title most frequently found in resources embodying the work in its original language, the title as found in reference sources, or the title most frequently found in resources embodying the work.

-References to the preferred name or title should be made from variant names and titles and from variant forms of the name or title that are found in resources associated with the entity or in reference sources, or that the user might use when searching for a name or title.
+The title designated as the preferred title for a work should be the title most frequently found in resources embodying the work in its original language, the title as found in reference sources, or the title most frequently found in resources embodying the work.
+Other titles found in resources embodying the work or in reference sources, or that the user might be expected to use when conducting a search, should be recorded as variant titles.